I have released the South West England episode of the Regional Rides podcast series. Available here : https://soundcloud.com/jonathanoates74

 ‘To be or not to be’ is indeed then the question.
 Humanity now faces extinction, by its own hand; our choices – what we give the name of Action – collectively, and individually, will determine whether we live or die.
 The project aims to clarify the choices before us collectively and individually, by examining arguments and evidence as to where we are (the structure of the Earth System and current institutional and physical structure of the Human System), and where things are headed; where we need to go instead, and why we ought to; and how we can get there.
 The arguments and evidence considered are, at the outset, principally that gleaned from a selection of forty book-form and online English language sources (twenty of each, half from UK authors and institutions, and half from the rest of the world), based on my personal knowledge and experience.
 A variety of outputs is planned, including, at the time of writing, the website, Regional Rides, a podcast series, and book, Monitor, a quarterly report on the global and national picture, a weekly (v/b)log, talks, (open) letters, and more besides.

 All the elements of the project can be accessed via the menu above.
 Content will be made available as work in progress and as it is completed.
 I will publish explanatory notes as I do so.
-I am working to complete Regional Rides over the rest of 2018, both a thirteen-part podcast series, and a book manuscript.
-I will try to complete the In Conversation, Indicators, Galleries, Archives, and Resources elements corresponding to the episodes and chapters over the same period.
-If possible, I shall release a podcast episode and draft chapter, and associated material, each week or so.
-If not, I will release the four episodes and chapters belonging to each part of the work together, publishing the three parts in turn.
-Log, Monitor, and Letters, all of which I intend to publish periodically, will follow in due course.
+I have been working to complete Regional Rides over 2018, both a podcast series, and a book manuscript.
 The Education of an Englishman, another podcast series and book, is also on the drawing board.

 I am seeking financial backing for my efforts.
 My present thinking is to make my content freely available whilst asking those who believe it is of merit – and who are in a position to – to make donations, regular or ad hoc, through PayPal.